Easy crock pot refried beans – It is EASY (and economical) to make your own delicious and inexpensive Mexican refried beans, using a slow cooker!

 Here are the finished crock pot refried beans ready to eat!
 They were garnished with a little grated cheddar cheese and cilantro leaves on top, to serve!
 Muy bueno!

 Hope you enjoy this recipe for crock pot refried beans.
 Have a great day, friends!
 Make it count for something GOOD and courageous!
+Thanks for stopping by, and I hope you will come back soon for more recipes.

 Interested In More Recipes?